A Planet friendly christmas

-As we stare down the barrel of Christmas, do you find the unconscious consumerism a bit much, and ache to do things a little differently?
+As Christmas approaches with alarming speed, do you find the rampant consumerism a bit much, and yearn to do things a little differently?

-Here are eight different approaches to help you become a more conscious consumer this Christmas:
+Here are eight ideas to help you resist the spell of over-consumption and become a more conscious consumer this Christmas:

 1. Enjoy a second-hand Christmas

-It goes without saying that before gifting the item, you should give it a good clean and repair or replace any broken elements.
+It goes without saying that before gifting a second-hand item, you should give it a good clean and repair or replace any broken elements.

 2. Make it a handmade Christmas